 When the meaning of specific statutory language is at issue, courts often need to consider the meaning of particular words or phrases.
-If the word or phrase is defined in the statute (federal statutes frequently collect definitions in a "definitions" section), or elsewhere in the United States Code, 16 then that definition governs if applicable in the context used.
-17 Even if the word or phrase is not defined by statute, it may have an accepted meaning in the area of law addressed by the statute, 18 it may have been borrowed from another statute under which it had an accepted meaning, 19 however, courts often may apply procedural laws, e.g., those governing attorney's fees, enacted after the underlying conduct occurred).
+If the word or phrase is defined in the statute (federal statutes frequently collect definitions in a "definitions" section), or elsewhere in the United States Code,18 then that definition governs if applicable in the context used.19 Even if the word or phrase is not defined by statute, it may have an accepted meaning in the area of law addressed by the statute,20 it may have been borrowed from another statute under which it had an accepted meaning,21

-16 The Dictionary Act, ch.
+18 The Dictionary Act, ch.
 388, 61 Stat.
 633 (1947), as amended, 1 U.S.C. §§ 1-6, has definitions of a few common terms used in federal statutes (e.g., "person," "vessel," and "vehicle").
 These definitions govern in all federal statutes "unless the context indicates otherwise."
 See Stewart v.
 Dutra Constr.
-Co., 125 S. Ct.
-1118, 1124 (2005) (relying on Dictionary Act's definition of "vessel"); Rowland v.
-California Men's Colony, 506 U.S. 194 (1993) (context indicates otherwise; the term "person" as used in 28 U.S.C. § 1915(a) refers only to individuals and does not carry its Dictionary Act definition that includes associations and artificial entities).
+Co., 543 U.S. 481, 489 (2005) (relying on Dictionary Act's definition of "vessel"); Rowland v.
+California Men's Colony, 506 U.S. 194 (1993) (context indicates otherwise; the term "person" as used in 28 U.S.C. § 1915(a) refers only to individuals and does not carry its Dictionary Act definition , which includes associations and artificial entities).

-17 Colautti v.
+19 Colautti v.
 Franklin, 439 U.S. 379, 392 (1979).
 If the context indicates otherwise, i.e., if a mechanical application of a statutory definition throughout a statute would create an "obvious incongruity" or frustrate an evident statutory purpose for a particular provision, then it is permissible to depart from the definition.
 Lawson v.
 Suwannee S.S.
 Co., 336 U.S. 198, 201 (1949).
 But, as noted below, a term appearing in several places in a statute is ordinarily interpreted as having the same meaning each time it appears.
 See section on "Same Phrasing in Same or Related Statutes," infra p.
 13.

-18 See, e.g., Sullivan v.
+20 See, e.g., Sullivan v.
 Stroop, 496 U.S. 478, 483 (1990) (phrase "child support" as used in Title IV AFDC provisions of Social Security Act).
 Note also that "where a phrase in a statute appears to have become a term of art . . . , any attempt to break down the term into its constituent words is not apt to illuminate its meaning."
 Id.

-19 In appropriate circumstances, courts will assume that "adoption of the wording of a statute from another legislative jurisdiction carries with it the previous judicial interpretations of the wording."
+21 In appropriate circumstances, courts will assume that "adoption of the wording of a statute from another legislative jurisdiction carries with it the previous judicial interpretations of the wording."
 Carolene Products Co. v.
 United States, 323 U.S. 18, 26 (1944) (finding, however, that circumstances were inappropriate for reliance on the principle).
 For the presumption to operate, the previous judicial interpretations must have been "known and settled."
 Capital Traction Co. v.
 Hof, 174 U.S. 1, 36 (1899).
 See also Yates v.
 United States, 354 U.S. 298, 310 (1957) (in the absence of legislative history indicating that decisions of lower state courts were called to Congress' attention, Court "should not assume that Congress was aware of them").
 Variations in statutory wording may also refute the suggestion that Congress borrowed an interpretation.
 Shannon v.
 United States, 512 U.S. 573, 581 (1994) (Congress did not borrow the terms of the Insanity Defense Reform Act of 1984 from the District of Columbia Code).

-or it may have had an accepted and specialized meaning at common law.20 In each of these situations the accepted meaning governs21 and the word or phrase is considered a technical term or "term of art."
-Justice Jackson explained why this reliance is appropriate.22
+or it may have had an accepted and specialized meaning at common law.22 In each of these situations the accepted meaning governs23 and the word or phrase is considered a technical term or "term of art."
+Justice Jackson explained why this reliance is appropriate:24